bropedio/brave-new-world/ips/README.md

 The `ips/` directory contains individual ips patches for several distinct categories of data modifications to FF6.

+All IPS patch filenames *must* be prefixed with a double- digit number to ensure consistent patching order.
+For example `01-btb-base.ips`

 We intentionally avoid tracking complete dumps of entire sections of the ROM, since this begins to enter murky copyright territory.